dereknovak/JS210-LS/study_guide.md

 https://launchschool.com/lessons/7cd4abf4/assignments/0ea7c745

+- **Partial Function Application** is the process in which a function is defined that calls a second function, accepting less arguments than that function expects.
+This is achieved through the use of pre-determined values to use as the remaining arguments upon invocation of the partial function.

 - "Partial function application refers to the creation of a function that can call a second function with fewer arguments than the second function expects."
 - "Partial function application requires a reduction in the number of arguments you have to provide when you call a function."